smbrose/lightning2earthcare/README.md

 ## Recent Updates

 ### Credentials Handling
+- [24/10] Long-lasting token with refresh option replaces the former EARTHCARE_TOKEN
 - Centralized reading of `EUMETSAT_KEY`, `EUMETSAT_SECRET`, and `EARTHCARE_TOKEN`.
 - No hardcoded tokens in scripts.
 - This is all handled in the new `token_handling.py` script.